 Call for Applications

-The deadline to apply to the 2014 AERA Institute on Statistical Analysis for Education Policy: Causal Analysis Using International Data has passed.
-Please continue to check the AERA Grants Program webpage for future professional development opportunities.
+The application deadline for the 2015 AERA Institute on Statistical Analysis for Education Policy: Causal Analysis Using International Data is Tuesday, February 17, 2015.

-With support from the National Science Foundation (NSF), the AERA Grants Program announces a special AERA Institute on Statistical Analysis for Education Policy focused on Causal Analysis using data from two international datasets, Trends in International Mathematics and Science Study (TIMSS) and Programme for International Student Assessment (PISA).
-The Institute’s goal is to help develop a critical mass of U.S. educational researchers using NCES and NSF data sets for basic, policy, and applied research.
-The Institute will be conducted jointly with an international of group scholars from other countries.
+With support from the National Science Foundation (NSF), the American Educational Research Association (AERA) Grants Program announces a special AERA Institute on Statistical Analysis for Education Policy focused on causal analysis using data from two international datasets, Trends in International Mathematics and Science Study (TIMSS) and Programme for International Student Assessment (PISA).
+The Institute’s goal is to build the capacity of the U.S. education research community to use large-scale national and international data sets such as those from the National Center for Education Statistics (NCES), NSF, and other federal agencies for basic, policy, and applied research.
+The 2015 Institute will be conducted jointly with an international of group scholars who are using these data sets.

 Eligibility and Review Criteria

 Advanced doctoral students and recent doctorates are especially encouraged to apply.
 Applicants must have completed at least one year of statistics courses at the doctoral level and have familiarity with multiple regression methods.
 Review criteria include: the applicant’s statistical background to at least the intermediate level of multiple regression, computer literacy with knowledge of at least one statistical software package; experience in using a large-scale data set; substantive policy or practice interest in international data; and the Institute’s fit with the applicant’s career goals.
 Applications from historically underrepresented minority scholars are also strongly encouraged.
 Applicants may be U.S. citizens, U.S. permanent residents, or non-U.S. citizens working or studying at a U.S. institution.